PayThePizzo/Predictive-Analysis-Notes/Theory/10 - GLM.md

 ### 3 - Link Function
 GLM allow for an arbitrary function of the **response variable (the link function) to vary linearly with the predictors** (rather than assuming that the response itself must vary linearly).[1](https://en.wikipedia.org/wiki/Generalized_linear_model)

+#### Why is this important?
+Some of these distributions have constraints for the values of their parameters, so we cannot directly model the parameters of the distributions as a function of the linear predictors since we risk to estimate values that make no sense in this framework.
+The solution is to transform the parameters (which are usually related to the expected value) and to model a transformation of the expected value, to respect the constraints of a particular random variable.

 The link function $g$ provides the relationship between the linear predictor and the mean of the distribution function.

 $$\mathbb{E}[Y|X=x] = \mu(x) = g(\beta_{0}+\beta_{1}x_{i}) = g(X \beta) = g(\eta_{i})$$